RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

         display_name_template: "{{ user.name }}"
 ```

-I keep this distinction separate in my own deployment: OIDC authenticates the *account*; it neither creates nor governs the room-encryption keys, which remain on the participating devices and live independently of the identity provider.
+I keep the distinction clear in my own deployment.
+OIDC authenticates the *account*.
+Room-encryption keys remain on the participating devices and live independently of the identity provider.
 An IdP outage locks me out of the account for its duration.
-The loss of every logged-in device is more final: without client-side key backup, it takes the history of my encrypted rooms with it.
-I configure key backup before I need it, because after the devices are gone there is nothing left to configure.
+Losing every logged-in device is worse.
+Without client-side key backup, the history of my encrypted rooms goes with them.
+I configure key backup before I need it.

 ## Publishing